dulibrarytech/living-library/README.md

 Ways to get in touch:

-* Kim Pham (IT Librarian at University of Denver) - kim.pham60@du.edu
+* Contact the Digital Infrastructure & Technology Coordinator at [University of Denver, Library Technology Services](https://library.du.edu/contact/department-directory.html)
 * Create an issue in this repository